Skip to main content

 Investment Calculators

-Investment and retirement calculators to project growth, compound returns, and long-term portfolio outcomes.
-This category includes 2 free tools.
+Investment, inflation, savings goal, net worth, and retirement calculators to project growth, preserve buying power, build wealth, and track long-term financial progress.
+This category includes 5 free tools.

 About Investment Calculators

 The difference between a modest nest egg and a life-changing one often comes down to time, consistency, and the power of compound returns.
-Our investment calculators help you model different scenarios — what happens if you contribute $500 more per month, or retire five years earlier, or earn 7% vs. 9% average returns — so you can make decisions grounded in math rather than guesswork.
+Our investment calculators help you model different scenarios — what happens if you contribute $500 more per month, target a specific savings milestone, track your net worth, retire five years earlier, or see how inflation changes the real value of future dollars — so you can make decisions grounded in math rather than guesswork.

 The compound interest calculator uses the standard compound growth formula: A = P(1 + r/n)^(nt), where compounding frequency (daily, monthly, annually) makes a material difference over decades.
-The retirement calculator models accumulation through your working years and then projects how long your portfolio will last in drawdown, using the 4% safe withdrawal rate as a reference point.
+The savings-goal calculator solves for the monthly contribution needed to reach a target balance, while the net-worth calculator turns your full household balance sheet into a single progress metric you can track over time.

 All projections are estimates.
 Actual investment returns vary based on asset allocation, fees, market conditions, and rebalancing discipline.
 Past returns do not guarantee future performance.
 Use these tools for planning direction, not precise predictions, and revisit your projections regularly.